oracle-samples/oracle-dataflow-samples/README.md

 You must have Set Up Your Tenancy and be able to Access Data Flow

-    * Setup Tenancy : Before Data Flow can run, you must grant permissions that allow effective log capture and run management.
-See the [Set Up Administration](https://docs.oracle.com/iaas/data-flow/using/dfs_getting_started.htm#set_up_admin) section of Data Flow Service Guide, and follow the instructions given there.
+* Setup Tenancy : Before Data Flow can run, you must grant permissions that allow effective log capture and run management.See the [Set Up Administration](https://docs.oracle.com/iaas/data-flow/using/dfs_getting_started.htm#set_up_admin) section of Data Flow Service Guide, and follow the instructions given there.
 * Access Data Flow : Refer to this section on how to [Access Data Flow](https://docs.oracle.com/en-us/iaas/data-flow/data-flow-tutorial/getting-started/dfs_tut_get_started.htm#access_ui)

 ## Sample Examples